THE FLIP SIDE OF “PURA VIDA’

 You will enjoy that attitude the minute you land and all through your visit.
 Costa Ricans are endlessly patient with us as we struggle with their language or we need to stop at yet another souvenir store.
 They will never rush you from your table at a restaurant.
 You could literally walk up to a house, knock on the door, and ask for a cup of coffee and the lady of the house would be happy to serve you.
 It is a beautiful quality.

-an image of Pura Vida
+An image of Pura Vida

 Until you want to get something done quickly or efficiently.
 Then it is at odds.
 In the U.S., the cornerstones of customer service are speed and efficiency.
 They are not in Costa Rica.
 They want to serve you, but efficiency, while it feels great to gringos, feels cold to Ticos.
 One time when I was in the States I renewed my driver’s license (at the local revenue office) and my passport (at the post office) in a ½ hour.
 It was a satisfying experience for all involved.
 Generally speaking, Ticos would not have enjoyed it.